-For the purposes of the statements of cash flows, cash and due from banks includes cash on hand, amounts due from other banks and federal funds sold.
+For the purposes of the statements of cash flows, cash and due from banks includes cash on hand and amounts due from other banks.

 Interest-Bearing Deposits With Banks

 Interest-bearing deposits with banks consist of certificates of deposit and are carried at cost which approximates fair value.